OmarAhmed03/Academic-Insight-Hub/README.md

 - **Student Progress Tracking**: Monitor student performance and progress
 - **Import/Export**: Import and export questions in CSV format
 - **AI-Powered Question Analysis**: Analyze questions using LLM to rate difficulty and suggest improvements based on learning outcomes
+- **AI Question Generator**: Generate high-quality questions automatically using Groq or DeepSeek models
+- **Exam Builder**: Create exams by selecting questions from the database or auto-generating them

 ## Installation